filecoin-project/filecoin-docs/docs/get-started/lotus/upgrades.md

 git checkout <branch or tag>
 ```

-Once the new version is checked-out, rebuild and re-installas [explained in the installation guide](installation.md)in the guide.
+Once the new version is checked-out, rebuild and re-install as explained in the [installation guide](installation.md).

 You can verify your current version with: